-Synthetic polymers are large molecular substances that now provide the basis for the plastics, fiber, and rubber industries.
-Synthetic polymers are used in fields as diverse as the automotive industry, pollution abatement, low-cost housing, and biomedical engineering and indeed wherever needs exist for new materials with unique properties.
+Synthetic polymers are large molecular substances that today provide the basis for the plastics, fiber, and rubber industries.
+They are used in fields as diverse as automotive production, pollution abatement, low-cost housing construction, biomedical engineering, and wherever new materials with unique properties are needed.